coldchair/CPRet/README.md

 Email contact: 2317757009@qq.com

-## 📌 Overview

-**CPRet** is a comprehensive suite for competitive programming retrieval research, consisting of:

-* A large-scale dataset and benchmark for retrieval tasks in coding contests.
-* A dual-stage training pipeline with contrastive pretraining and task-specific fine-tuning.
-* A local retrieval server for **simplified description** and **duplicate problem** search, powered by our trained model **[CPRet-Prob](https://huggingface.co/coldchair16/CPRetriever-Prob)** (based on [Salesforce/SFR-Embedding-Code-2B\_R](https://huggingface.co/Salesforce/SFR-Embedding-Code-2B_R)).

-We define the following **four core retrieval tasks** to support both practical applications and academic benchmarking:

-1. **Text-to-Code (T2C):** Retrieve relevant code given a natural language problem description.
-2. **Code-to-Code (C2C):** Retrieve other implementations of the same problem based on a given solution.
-3. **Problem-to-Duplicate (P2D):** Detect duplicate or near-duplicate problems from existing contest archives.
-4. **Simplified-to-Full (S2F):** Retrieve the original full version of a simplified problem.

----

 ## 🌐 Try Online Demo

 We provide an **online demo** of the CPRet retrieval service, available at: